 Minimum Height/Age: No height requirement but riders must be at least three years old.
 Children under six must be accompanied by an adult.

-Pricing: One hour for $25 or an hour and 45 minutes for $35.
-Children six and under are $20 for an hour and 30 for the 105-minute session.
-Active duty military will receive $5 per tube for themselves and their immediate family.
+Pricing: One hour for $30 or two hours for $45.
+Children six and under are $25 for an hour and $40 for two hours.
+Active duty military will receive $5 off per person for themselves and their immediate family.

 Moonshine Mountain in Hendersonville

 Moonshine Mountain is a snow tubing park near Hendersonville.
 They are known for allowing snow tube “trains”, which is when you link your arms around the ankles of the tube behind you and ride down together.

 Unlike many places to go snow tubing in NC, Moonshine Mountain likes to offer a full, two-hour session to its tubers.
 They make their own snow which means you can play even when snow hasn’t been in the forecast!